nmmull/compsig/README.md

 lambda-SuperCollider) which is gives us a way of writing abstract signals more conveniently.
 The most important feature of this language is that it takes *signal composition* as a primitive operation.
-The reason for this is two fold.
+The reason for this is twofold.
 First, we believe that signal composition is a missing primitive in languages like SuperCollider.
 It can be effectively done in `msynth` using the monadic bind operator (`>>=`), but even in this setting, it may not be immediately clear to newcomers